abdulwaheed76/practices/README.md

 If your project has unit test/ integration tests/ automation tests enforced , do not file PR without them.
 In most cases, integration tests are mandatory.
 Do not forget to ask from your manager.

-Following are the default coverages if not overriden by manager.
+Following are the default coverage if not overridden by manager.

 ### TDD test notes
 A typical types flow: